apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 systems, not the trivial ones.

-Surprisingly, when we are writing large TLA+ specs, our interaction with the model checker looks more like an interaction with a [Mainframe computer][] than a modern interactive development cycle.
+Surprisingly, when we are writing large TLA+ specs, our interaction with the model checker looks more like an interaction with a [Mainframe computer][] from the early days of computing than a modern interactive development cycle.
 We feed the model checker our specification and wait for hours in the hope that it gives us a useful response.
 If it does not, we have to make the specification parameters small enough for the model checker to do anything useful.
 If our parameters are already ridiculously small, we have to throw more computing power at the problem and wait for days.
 In contrast, verification tools for programs are meant to be much more interactive, e.g., see [Dafny][] and [Ivy][].

 Why cannot we do something like [Unit testing][] in Apalache?
 We believe that we actually can do that.
 We can probably do it even better by implementing